-So, rather than having to buck the mental associations we have from our childhood with the terms ‘breakfast, lunch and dinner’, try just viewing the meals of the day as what they are: meal 1, 2 and 3, or morning, midday and evening meals.
+So, rather than having to buck the mental associations we have from our childhood with the terms ‘breakfast, lunch and dinner’, try just viewing the meals of the day as what they are: meals 1, 2, and 3, or morning, midday and evening meals.

-In this way, we will step out of our internalized cultural norms and won’t find eating a savory first meal feeling strange or odd.
+In this way, we can step out of our internalized cultural norms and won’t feel strange eating a savory first meal.

 Step 2: Have a cup of soup for breakfast (err, meal 1 :))

-Ok, what do we ideally want in a first meal of our day?
+Ok, what do we ideally want in a first meal of the day?

 We want to feel nourished.

-We want to feel full through the morning without being weighed down from a heavy meal.
+We want to feel full throughout the morning without being weighed down by a heavy meal.

 We want breakfast to be easy and quick!

-And, between getting ready for work (or the kids going) or whatever your morning energy pull, maybe easy and quick should have been listed #1.
+And, between getting ready for work (or getting the kids ready for school) or whatever your morning energy pull is, maybe ‘easy and quick’ should have been mentioned first in that list.

 Voila.
 Leftover soup to the rescue.